 Do consider getting a flu shot

-Flu shots are the best defence against the flu.
-Many have their doubts about vaccines, but in truth, if you want to protect yourself and your loved ones from illnesses like the flu, then you should strongly consider getting a flu shot.
+Flu shots are the best defense against the flu.
+Many have their doubts about vaccines, but in truth, if you want to protect yourself and your loved ones from illnesses like the flu, you should strongly consider getting a flu shot.
 If you are concerned about the flu shot, please consult with your doctor to see if it is right for you.

 Do wash your hands